 The School Board welcomes citizen input and participation in matters concerning the operation of the school division.
-The "public information" segment of the agenda at regular meetings, not to exceed 30 minutes, is allotted for the hearing of citizens concerning the services, policies and affairs of the City of Richmond Public Schools.
-Each citizen desiring to comment on any matter concerning such services, policies and affairs shall be allotted such time within the thirty-minute period as determined and allotted by the presiding officer.
-Each citizen will receive up to three (3) minutes to speak.
+The "public information" segment of the agenda at regular meetings is allotted for the hearing of citizens concerning the services, policies and affairs of the City of Richmond Public Schools.
+Each citizen desiring to comment on any matter concerning such services, policies and affairs shall be allotted such time within the period as determined and allotted by the presiding officer.
+Each citizen will receive up to three (3) minutes to provide comment.
 The Chair may allow up to five (5) minutes for citizens representing organizations.

-Every citizen desiring to comment on matters before the Board as herein specified shall, no later than 12:00 noon on the last business day before the meeting at which such citizen desires to be heard, request the board clerk for an allotment of time.
+Every citizen desiring to comment on matters before the Board as herein specified shall, no later than 1:00 pm on the day of the meeting at which such citizen desires to be heard, request the board clerk for an allotment of time by emailing firstname.lastname@example.org.
 In the event that time remains during the public information session, the Board may allow citizens who have not made a request an opportunity to be heard.

 Guidelines for Participation

 - Speakers should state their full legal name prior to addressing the Board.

 - Speakers will not be permitted to address or question the Superintendent, Board Attorney, Board Clerk, or any other staff member directly.
 Questions should be directed to the Chair, who may, at their discretion, solicit a response.

 - Speakers must supply the Clerk, when scheduling an appearance, with a description of their topic and must confine their comments to that subject only.